 - electors who are no longer live in the property

 - people who will become 18 the following year

-Following completion of the HEF, anyone that needs to register can also go online at: www.gov.uk/register-to-vote.
+Following completion of the HEF, anyone that needs to register must still go online at: www.gov.uk/register-to-vote.

-You do not need to return the form if you have confirmed using one of the automated options.
+You DO NOT need to return the form if you have responded online.

-If you tell us there are new people eligible to be registered, we will send each person an Invitation To Register (ITR) form.
+If you tell us there are new people eligible to be registered and they do not register to vote online, after a short period we will send them an Invitation To Register (ITR) form.
 This form invites that person to apply to register to vote.
-Individual registration forms ask you to give your date of birth and National Insurance number.
-Alternatively, you can register online by visiting www.gov.uk/register-to-vote.
+Individual registration forms ask you to provide your date of birth and National Insurance number.

-Please read all of the information included with the Household Enquiry Form.
+Please read all of the information included with the HEF.
 If you still need advice, please contact Electoral Services on email email@example.com or phone 020 8359 5577.